The Pfafstetter Coding System for Watershed Identification

 A Level 0 catchment corresponds to a continental-scale size or, alternatively, one that drains into the ocean.
 Higher levels represent progressively finer subdivisions of the Level 0 catchment.
 Theoretically, the system is not limited in the number of levels.
 In practice, however, n = 6 to 8 levels are usually sufficient.
 At each level, each watershed is assigned a specific integer m, varying from m = 0 to 9, based on its location and function within the drainage network.

 watersheds are assigned into three types: (1) basin,

 For each level, from 1 to n, the assignment of Pfafstetter codes is performed as follows:

 Figure 1 shows a 3-level example of the Pfasfstetter coding system.
 For each level, say Level 3, the assigned digits (XYm) are appended on to the Level 2 code (XY).
-For instance, watershed 849 is watershed 8 of Level 1 (coarser), watershed 4 of Level 2 (intermediate), and watershed 9 of Level 3 (finer).
+For instance, watershed 846 is in watershed 8 of Level 1 (coarser), in watershed 4 of Level 2 (intermediate), and it is watershed 6 of Level 3 (finer).

 Fig. 1 The Pfafstetter coding system for watershed identification (Click -here- to enlarge).